CosmosContracts/juno/x/drip/spec/01_authorization.md

 For security reasons, only specific addresses can distribute tokens to $JUNO stakers.
 We accept any kind of address: multisig, smart contracts, regular and [https://daodao.zone](DAODAO) DAOs.

-Governance can decide wether to approve or deny a new address to be added to the authorized list.
+Governance can decide whether to approve or deny a new address to be added to the authorized list.

 ## Query the allowed addresses